nanagee603/FinalProject/README.md

 3. Install and configure MySQL to serve as the database backend.
 4. Clone the project repository to the server.
 5. Set up a virtual environment and install the required Python packages.
-6. Configure the MySQL connection settings in `config.py` file.
+6. Configure the MySQL connection
 7. Run the database migration to create the necessary tables.
 8. Use Gunicorn to run the Flask application.
-9. Configure Nginx as the reverse proxy server to handle incoming requests.

-Please refer to the project documentation or deployment guide for detailed instructions on each step.

 ## Contributing